Navigating Planar Topologies in Near-Optimal Space and Time: Succinct Data Structures

-With the operations described above, we can implement more complex operations in optimal time, such as listing all the \nue{incident edges (and the corresponding neighbor nodes)} of a node $v$ in constant time per returned element, and listing all the \nue{edges or} nodes bordering a face given an edge of the face, spending constant time per returned element.
+With the operations described above, we can implement more complex queries in optimal time, such as listing all the incident edges of a node $v$ in constant time per returned element, and listing all the edges or nodes bordering a face given an edge of the face, spending constant time per returned element.
 Other operations, such as the degree of a node and checking if two nodes are neighbors, are not supported in constant time.
-For the degree of a node $v$, $degree(v)$, the representation supports any time in $\omega(1)$, whereas for the adjacency test of two nodes $u$ and $v$, $neighbor(u,v)$, they achieve any time in $\omega(\log m)$.
-In Section~\ref{sec:neighbors} we give an $O(\frac{\log\log m}{\log\log\log m})$-time solution for $neighbor(u,v)$, and introduce several other operations in Section~\ref{sec:duality}.
-Theorem~\ref{thm:basic} summarizes the results of Ferres {\it et al.}
+For the degree of a node $v$, the representation supports any time in $\omega(1)$, whereas for the adjacency test of two nodes $u$ and $v$, they achieve any time in $\omega(\log m)$.
+Theorem~\ref{thm:basic} summarizes the results of Ferres et al.

 \begin{theorem}[\cite{FFSGHN18}] An embedding of a connected planar graph with $m$ edges can be represented in $4m + o(m)$ bits, supporting the listing in clockwise or counter-clockwise order of the neighbors of a node and the nodes bordering a face in $O(1)$ time per returned node.
-Additionally, one can find the degree of a node in any time in $\omega(1)$, and check the adjacency of two nodes in any time in $\omega(\log m)$. \end{theorem}
+One can also find the degree of a node in any time in $\omega(1)$, and check if two nodes are adjacent in any time in $\omega(\log m)$. \end{theorem}